 The Maine Highlands: Bangor, Katahdin, and Moosehead Lake

-A visit to The Maine Highlands would be incomplete without a day (or two, or seven…) exploring Baxter State Park.
-The pristine and majestic Park spans 200,000 acres in Piscataquis County and is home to Mount Katahdin, the so-called “mountain of the people of Maine.”
-Baxter State Park is a natural treasure, made forever famous by one of its earliest enthusiasts, Henry David Thoreau, in his expeditionary journals.
-Hiking, fishing, canoeing, kayaking, and wildlife viewing are all options when you visit Baxter, but we don’t know anyone who is inured to the siren call of Mount Katahdin.
-The highest point in the state, she rises up towards the heavens at a grand 5,267 feet.
-Known affectionately as the Queen of Baxter, Mount Katahdin gifts her visitors with unparalleled views, uncompromised vistas, and the kind of peace that only comes with soaring altitudes.
+- A visit to the Highlands would be incomplete without exploring Baxter State Park.
+The pristine and majestic park spans 200,000 acres and is home to Mount Katahdin, the so-called “mountain of the people of Maine.”
+The highest point in the state, she rises up towards the heavens at a grand 5,267 feet, gifting her visitors with unparalleled views, uncompromised vistas and the kind of peace that only comes with soaring altitudes.

-Drive an hour and a half from Bangor and reach Moosehead Lake, home to Maine’s largest lake and surrounding wildlife haven.
-True to its name, this area boasts some of the finest moose watching in the country.
-By the turn of the century, Moosehead Lake welcomed wealthy visitors from the cities to their grand hotels and lakeside lodges.
-The region continued to evolve into the outdoor destination it is today, where Maine hospitality is rivaled only by the area’s beauty.
-Or, sleep under the stars at one of the many area campsites.
+- An hour and a half from Bangor is Moosehead Lake.
+True to its name, the Moosehead Lake area boasts some of the finest moose watching in the country.
+Moosehead is Maine’s largest lake and a haven for wildlife enthusiasts.
+Gaining popularity at the end of the last century, the area continues to be a place whose hospitality is rivaled only by its beauty.
 Annual festivals in Moosehead Lake run the gamut from Moosemania in the spring to Snowfest in the winter featuring a 100-mile sled dog race.